Kyushu University Academic Staff Educational and Research Activities Database

 CALL FOR FOREIGN STUDENTS

-We laboratory staff of Bioresources Chemistry would like to offer convenience to the foreign students studying in Japan.
-Please make contact with me by e-mail if you are interested in our research.
+Our Laboratory of Bioresources Chemistry would like to offer convenience to the foreign students studying in Japan.
+Please make contact with me by e-mail if you are interested in our research activities.

 Research